- Testing Biopsy and Cytology Specimens for Cancer

 Some types of biopsies remove an entire organ.
-These types are done only by surgeons.
-Other types of biopsies may remove tumor samples through a thin needle or through an endoscope (a flexible lighted tube).
+These are done only by surgeons.
+Other types of biopsies remove tumor samples through a thin needle or through an endoscope (a flexible lighted tube that’s put into the body).
 These biopsies are often done by surgeons, but can also be done by other doctors.

-The most common biopsy types used in cancer diagnosis are discussed in this section.
-For more complete information, refer to the diagnosis section of our detailed guides on specific types of cancer.
+The most common biopsy types used in cancer diagnosis are discussed here.
+For more details, go to the diagnosis information on specific type of cancer you want to learn about.

 There are 2 types of needle biopsies: